 Yes, I’m one of those weird people.
 I take the time to get a gift for myself.
-I buy myself Christmas presents.
-I go on dates with myself.
-Heck, I even go to the movies by myself (well, I used to anyway, pre-motherhood).
+Buy myself Christmas presents.
+Watch a movie by myself.
+Heck, I even believe you (everyone!) needs to learn how to date yourself.

 I’m a firm believer in taking care of number 1 (AKA you) so you can take care of the ones you love.
 Otherwise, you’ll end up burning out and resentful because you’re just plain exhausted.
 Self-love is vital.